 If you’re not computer savvy, want to get rid of unwanted items in one fell swoop and earn some cash, host a yard sale before moving out of your house.
 Although the trend nowadays is to sell things online, it’s a longer sales process and good, old-fashioned yard sales can yield decent profits.
-All you really need is a free weekend day, a few helpful fellow salespeople and a place to host it.
+All you really need is a free weekend day, a few helpful fellow salespeople, and a place to host it.
 Here’s how to host a successful yard sale before the moving company arrives.

 Advertising and Arranging

 Advertise your yard sale around town and online to garner the most traffic and strategically place colorful, bold signs to promote it.
 Borrow tables from neighbors and local friends to display your wares.
 Mark each item with large, legible price tags including free items you’re giving away, and don’t forget to keep anything you don’t want to sell and personal items away from salable stuff.
-Place like items together, says This Old House, and arrange them in an artful yet neat and orderly fashion.
+A place like items together, says This Old House, and arrange them in an artful yet neat and orderly fashion.
 Yard Sale Queen proposes placing same-size kids’ clothing and small toys together in plastic bags and including a sign stating, “All Sales Final,” to eliminate returns.
-Money Saving Mom suggests having drinks available for sale or even permitting your children to erect a lemonade stand for the occasion.
+Money-Saving Mom suggests having drinks available for sale or even permitting your children to erect a lemonade stand for the occasion.
 At the end of the day, she continues, gimmicks like offering whatever can be filled in a bag for a dollar is a good way to get rid of odds and ends.

 Pricing and Negotiating

 When you’re establishing prices for various items, realize that what you paid for it is not necessarily what it’s worth in yard sale parlance.
 Real Simple suggests rounding off prices to the nearest 5 cents.
-Different formulas for calculating prices vary, but This Old House goes by the rule of 50-30-10 which values almost new items as 50% off of the retail price; gently used as 30% off; and 10% off used items.
+Different formulas for calculating prices vary, but This Old House goes by the rule of 50-30-10 which values almost new items as 50% off of the retail price; gently used as 30% off, and 10% off used items.
 Remember, though, that yard sales tend to attract particular buyers who will want to negotiate a satisfactory price with you.
-Most importantly, keep money you earn secured in a safe place or on your person, so no one walks off with your hard-earned cash.
+Most importantly, keep the money you earn secured in a safe place or on your person, so no one walks off with your hard-earned cash.

 It’s tempting to spend what you made after a fruitful yard sale, but consider your intent when you decided to host one – to make some money and rid yourself of possessions at the same time.
 Did that involve blowing a bunch of money you may need for your upcoming move?
 When the sale is complete, gather the remaining items and donate or trash them.
-Now you can schedule your move with the moving company, but first enjoy the extra space you have and count the money you made!
+Now you can schedule your move with the moving company, but first, enjoy the extra space you have and count the money you made!